 - The dosage of pravastatin needs to be individualized but initially should start at 40 mg/day and be guided by the results of cholesterol tests taken 4 weeks later.
 Take pravastatin exactly as directed by your doctor.
 Do not increase or decrease the dosage without his or her advice.

 - Seek prompt medical advice if you have any acute muscle pain, tenderness or weakness that persists after discontinuing pravastatin, particularly if accompanied by sickness or fever.
 Also report any unexplained fatigue, shortness of breath, unexplained cough, weight loss, abdominal pain, dark urine or yellowing of the skin.

 - Take once daily.
 Grapefruit juice has less of an effect on pravastatin compared to atorvastatin.
 May be taken with or without food.

-- Plan to do exercise regularly and stop smoking if you smoke.
+- Adhere to the TLC diet, designed by the National Cholesterol Education Program (NCEP), or a similar diet, while taking pravastatin.
+Plan to exercise regularly and stop smoking if you smoke.
 Try to avoid second-hand smoke.

 - Dosage needs to be individualized but initially should start at 40mg/day and be guided by the results of cholesterol tests taken at least 4 weeks later.